 Easiest:

 Catch their attention!
 Try this easy and fun behavior management strategy for the holidays.
-First, pick a holiday word, like C-H-R-I-S-T-M-A-S, and write each letter on a whiteboard where everyone can see.
+First, pick a holiday word, like C-H-R-I-S-T-M-A-S, and write each letter on a whiteboard that everyone can see.

 To keep students engaged, erase a letter whenever they get too loud or off-task – no need to say a word!
 And when they’re caught being good, add a letter back.
 Challenge them to keep all the letters until the end of the day – it’s a game they’ll love!